Functional renormalization group without functional integrals: implementing Hilbert space projections for strongly correlated electrons via Hubbard X-operators: Summary and outlook

 \section{Summary and outlook}

-In this work we have developed a new functional renormalization group approach to strongly correlated electronic lattice models with projected Hilbert spaces using Hubbard X-operators.
+In this work, we have developed a new functional renormalization group approach to strongly correlated electronic lattice models with projected Hilbert spaces using Hubbard X-operators.
+Our approach is complementary to the usual truncated vertex expansion for fermionic many-body systems~\cite{Metzner12,Dupuis21,Kopietz10,Andergassen2020}, which breaks down at intermediate coupling.
 The main advantage of our X-FRG approach is that the kinematic constraints imposed by the Hilbert space projection can be taken into account non-perturbatively.
 The X-FRG approach relies on the simple insight that formally exact FRG flow equations for generating functionals can be derived even if the Hamiltonian cannot be expressed in terms of operators satisfying canonical commutation relations.
 In previous works~\cite{Krieg19,Tarasevych18, Goll19,Goll20,Tarasevych21, Tarasevych22,Rueckriegel22,Tarasevych22b} we have shown that this insight can be used to derive exact flow equations for the time-ordered spin correlation functions of quantum spin systems.
 Although a diagrammatic representation of perturbation theory in terms of Hubbard X-operators has been developed \cite{Ovchinnikov04, Izyumov88,Izyumov05}, the diagrammatic structure is rather complicated.
 On the other hand, the diagammatic representation of the flow equations for the irreducible vertices obtained within our X-FRG approach is identical to the familiar diagrammatics \cite{Kopietz10} generated by the usual Wetterich equation \cite{Wetterich93} for fermionic or bosonic many-body systems.

 To demonstrate that the X-FRG can indeed be used to obtain useful results for strongly correlated electrons, in Sec.~\ref{sec:applications} we have presented two simple applications.
 On the one hand, we have shown that the so-called Hubbard-I approximation can be obtained simply by approximating the irreducible two-point vertices by their initial conditions corresponding to the atomic limit.
 More importantly, we have used our X-FRG approach to calculate the single-particle Green function in the hidden Fermi liquid state \cite{Anderson08,Anderson09,Casey11} of the Hubbard model at infinite on-site repulsion (i.e., the $t$ model).
 In this case Luttinger's theorem \cite{Luttinger61}, stating that in a normal Fermi liquid the volume of the Fermi surface is proportional to the density, is violated due to the projected Hilbert space.
 Nevertheless, the quasi-particles for momenta in the vicinity of the Fermi surface are well-defined in the sense that their damping is small compared with their excitation energy.
 Our calculation of the quasi-particle damping of the $t$ model presented in Sec.~\ref{sec:applications} is rather simple and elegant; we are not aware of any other analytical method which is able to calculate the quasi-particle damping in strongly correlated systems with projected Hilbert spaces.
 Although the quasi-particle energies can also be estimated by means a Gutzwiller projection \cite{Gutzwiller63, Buenemann03,Fukushima05} of a suitable variational state, to the best of our knowledge the quasi-particle damping has so far not been obtained from Gutzwiller projections.